Azure/communication-ui-library-ios/docs/manual-installation.md

 	* Set this UIViewController as the `NSPrincipalClass` for the newly added framework.
 	* If needed, the principal class could play a complex role like returning different classes by implementing the protocol from the main target.
 2. Embed the newly added framework into your main target's "Frameworks and Libraries" section with `Embed and Sign`.
-3. In main app, use the [`Loadable Bundles in Cocoa`](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/LoadingCode/Concepts/CocoaBundles.html#//apple_ref/doc/uid/20001269-BAJCIAHA) to load the new added UIViewController from the framework when the iOS 14 is available.
+3. In main app, use the [`Loadable Bundles in Cocoa`](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/LoadingCode/Concepts/CocoaBundles.html#//apple_ref/doc/uid/20001269-BAJCIAHA) to load the newly added UIViewController from the framework when the iOS 14 is available.
 Code example:
 ```
 if #available(iOS 14.0, *) {
     if let principleClass = Bundle(identifier: "com.****.UILibraryFramework")?.principalClass as?
 UIViewController.Type {